The-Black-Pig/XOR_checksum/README.md

 Communication between two Arduinos either using RX/TX, USB or Radio comms (e.g. 433MHz modules etc).

+Finally, if you want to transmit the word "arduino" in GPS style, the output to the serial port would be <b>$arduino*6A</b>

+<b>TIP: </b>You don't have to use $ or *, any two characters will do, but you cannot have these characters in the data string!

 <b>That's all folks!
 Hope you find this useful.</b>